 It is scary to think you might suffer a physical or mental health crisis and be unable to pay for the care you need in a nursing home.
 Even if you have savings and income, the thought of all of that going to your care instead of your spouse or beneficiaries in a Will is frightening.
 However, with careful advance planning, you may be able to afford quality care if you need it and protect your property and assets at the same time.
-The Estate Planning and Elder Law Attorneys at Ross & Shoalmire, P.L.L.C. are experienced in Medicaid Planning and can design a plan that helps you accomplish your Estate Planning goals while protecting funds to pay for long-term care one day.
+Our Estate Planning and Elder Law attorneys are experienced in Medicaid Planning and can design a plan that helps you accomplish your Estate Planning goals while protecting funds to pay for long-term care one day.

 Medicaid for Long-Term Care